 Everyone feels down sometimes, which is normal, but some people feel sad for long periods of time.
-Behavioral health centers, such as Rising Phoenix Wellness Services in Scottsdale AZ, offer depression treatment help that can make those long periods of sadness feel less debilitating.
+Behavioral health centers, such as Rising Phoenix Wellness Services offer depression treatment help that can make those long periods of sadness feel less debilitating.
 Believed to be caused by a chemical imbalance in the brain, depression is a chronic illness that affects over 18 million Americans.
 It affects 1 in 4 women and 1 in 8 men.
 Experts say that individuals with a family history of depression are up to three times more likely to experience depression themselves.
 Depression can be very difficult to manage without proper treatment.
 This is especially true when it is accompanied by other illnesses, which it often is, such as anxiety or substance abuse disorder.
 The illness can make an individual’s daily routine feel crippling and worthless.
 Recognizing symptoms of depression and taking action by seeking help can alleviate the negative effects it causes.

 There are many environmental triggers that can cause or worsen the symptoms of a depressive episode.
 While people have different triggers, common ones include the loss of a job, relationship problems, or having a poor self-image.
 In today’s age of the COVID-19 pandemic, situations that can trigger a depressive episode have become increasingly more common.
 An increased number of children, adolescents, and adults have reported experiencing some level of depression during the pandemic.
-Social distancing and isolating may lead to feelings of loneliness, boredom, and harm people’s social life.
-Many people have lost their jobs or have taken pay cuts which creates financial stress.
+Social distancing and isolation may lead to feelings of loneliness, boredom, and harm people’s social life.
+Many people have lost their jobs or have taken pay cuts which create financial stress.
 For those still working away from home, fear of getting sick or passing the virus to a loved one may make them feel constantly on edge and fearful.
 People that have lost loved ones may be experiencing grief and intense sadness for the first time.
 The pandemic has created a lot of adversities people have not had to handle to this degree before.
 These adversities all have the potential to worsen or trigger symptoms of depression.

 Symptoms of Depression

-Depression does not look the same on everyone.
-Some people may experience a sense of hopelessness and sleep disturbance while others may feel fatigue, weight fluctuation, or lose interest in previous hobbies.
+Depression does not look the same for everyone.
+Some people may experience a sense of hopelessness and sleep disturbance while others may feel fatigued, weight fluctuation, or lose interest in previous hobbies.
 Symptoms may be more severe for some and less for others.
 People also experience mental illness for different lengths of time.
 There is no one way a person experiences depression.
 With that said, here are a few common symptoms of depression:

 - Trouble falling asleep, staying asleep, or sleeping too much.